Top 10 Types Of Dangerous Dogs

 A dog can be a loveable and loyal addition to any family but certain breeds are socialized to be more aggressive, or may naturally have a tendency toward inflicting injury.
-The Centers for Disease Control estimate that 4.5 million people are bitten by dogs each year and that more than 800,000 annually seek medical attention for a dog bite, the majority of which are children.
+The Centers for Disease Control and Prevention estimate that 4.5 million people are bitten by dogs each year and that more than 800,000 annually seek medical attention for a dog bite, the majority of whom are children.

 We will always fight for the MAXIMUM amount of compensation that is due to our clients, and the compensation that a successful verdict or settlement can bring will give the victim and their family the opportunity to recover with the proper medical care and any rehabilitative treatment they may need.

 To find out how we can help, simply fill out the Free Case Evaluation form located on this page,.
 It is 100% FREE and there is never any obligation to continue.
 The details of your case will always remain strictly confidential.

 The Journal of American Veterinary Medicine compiled data from a 20-year study that examined the number of fatalities that arose from each breed of dog.
 The information resulted in a list of the top 10 most dangerous dog breeds by the number of deaths they caused.
 They are:

 1. Pit bull